 The Autobahn will be held on Thursday on Stage 3.
 Your S4x22 ticket will give you access to these sessions.
 No additional fee is required, and those that have paid for the Autobahn will receive a refund.

-The Autobahn will have four 1.5 hour sessions, with time for your questions, on the following topics:
+The Autobahn is four 1 hour and 15 minute sessions, with time for your questions, on the following topics:

 Digital Forensics and Incident Response for PLCs

 Instructors: Glen Chason and Ken Proska of Mandiant

 Collecting and analyzing forensic data is a core component of the incident response process.
 This process is central to determining the scope of a compromise, the tools used by adversaries, and their capabilities.
 However, obtaining digital forensics and incident response (DFIR) data in PLCs and other level 1 devices.
 Embedded systems are normally outside of the scope of traditional forensic methodologies, defenders need to identify or define tools and new methodologies to gather data from these systems.

 This session will help students take a systematic approach is to gather forensic data, build collection frameworks, set security baselines, and establish structured incident response processes related to PLC’s.
 Where possible native functionality built into OT devices will be used.
 Specialized tools will also be introduced that support this methodology.

 Top 20 PLC Secure Coding Practices